 The Job Retention Scheme has been extended to April 2021.
 This means furlough pay will be available for those who need it, for instance for those whose stores are closed or those who are shielding, if their employer chooses to claim through the scheme.

 If you are unable to work due to the latest restrictions you may still be ‘furloughed’ under the Job Retention Scheme for some or all of your normal hours.
 If you are on furlough status, your pay for any unworked hours may be reduced to 80% of your average earnings.

 To be eligible for the scheme, you must have been employed and paid through PAYE before 30 October 2020.
 You do not need to have been furloughed before.

 The scheme will continue to run until April.
 Companies can furlough workers on a part-time basis and access the scheme to cover any unworked hours.
 The scheme will carry on paying 80% of workers’ wages, with the Government paying the full 80% of wages, and employers paying pension and national insurance contributions.
 Employers can choose to top-up this payment.

 You must not do any work for your employer for any hours or periods where you are furloughed, Speak to your Union rep or official if you need any further advice on this.

 Usdaw can help

-If you are a member of Usdaw and you require any support because you are being placed on furlough, or if you are returning to work following a period of furlough, or if you have any concerns arising out of the latest lockdown restrictions please contact Usdaw as soon as possible.
+If you are a member of Usdaw and you require any support because you are being placed on furlough, or if you are returning to work following a period of furlough, or if you have any concerns arising out of the latest lockdown restrictions please contact your Union Rep or local official.